-Table 2 also provides some information on persons living with HIV/AIDS as of 31 December 2023.
-The majority of persons living with HIV/AIDS are black, male, aged 45-64, Bermudian and have a reported risk of sexual contact.
+Table 2 also provides some information on persons living with HIV/AIDS as of 31 December 2024.
+The majority of persons living with HIV/AIDS are black, male, aged 45-64, Bermudian and have a reported risk of sexual contact (heterosexual contact followed by MSM).

-1 2023 mid-year population from Bermuda's Population Projections 2016-2026, Department of Statistics (2018)
+&lt;sup>1 2024 mid-year population from Bermuda's Population Projections 2016-2026, Department of Statistics (2018)

 Figure 1.
-Reported cumulative number of persons who living with HIV, ever having had an AIDS diagnosis or who have died having had an HIV or AIDS diagnosis, Bermuda; 1982-2023
+Reported cumulative number of persons who living with HIV, ever having had an AIDS diagnosis or who have died having had an HIV or AIDS diagnosis, Bermuda; 1982-2024

 Figure 2.
-Reported annual number of persons diagnosed with HIV/AIDS and deaths among persons with HIV, Bermuda: 1982-2023 [does not include persons with unknown diagnosis or death dates]
+Reported annual number of persons diagnosed with HIV/AIDS and deaths among persons with HIV, Bermuda: 1982-2024 [does not include persons with unknown dates of diagnosis or death]